Vimal-git/MATLAB-GUI-for-AI-based-classification-of-images-streamed-over-WiFi/README.md

 A significant part of code in this project is taken from the Mathworks site with link https://in.mathworks.com/help/deeplearning/ug/train-deep-learning-network-to-classify-new-images.html

-PRE-REQUISITES: This project was developed on MATLAB 2018b The project requires the following MATLAB Tool boxes
+##PRE-REQUISITES
-•	MATLAB Support Package for IP Cameras
+The project requires the following MATLAB Tool boxes *MATLAB Support Package for IP Cameras
-•	Deep Learning Toolbox
+*Deep Learning Toolbox
-•	Signal Processing Toolbox
+*Signal Processing Toolbox
-•	DSP System Toolbox
+*DSP System Toolbox
-•	Audio System ToolboxDeep
+*Audio System Toolbox
-•	Deep Learning Toolbox model for GoogLeNet Network
+*Deep Learning Toolbox model for GoogLeNet Network
-Note: A transfer learned GoogLeNet named RSETnet is provided for reference.
+Note: This project was developed on MATLAB 2018b.A transfer learned GoogLeNet named RSETnet is provided for reference.
 This classify images under five labels (hand,unknown,eraser,potentiometer and tape)

-Steps to be followed to use the project files
+##Steps to be followed to use the project files

 1. Save the matlab files in same folder.

 2. This folder named TrainingData should be created in the same folder.